DGretta/Music/tooling/workflow_checklist.md

 **MANDATORY: Complete this checklist before ANY file operation.
 Show completion to user BEFORE executing.**

+---

+## **WHY THIS CHECKLIST EXISTS**

+**This is your mise en place.**

+In a professional kitchen, you don't skip mise en place because you're confident you can improvise during service.
+You do it because when service gets chaotic - when orders pile up and timing matters - preparation is what prevents disaster.

+The same applies here.
+This checklist isn't bureaucracy.
+It's **professional discipline that maintains system integrity.**

+**When you skip this checklist:**
+- You're not just risking this operation - you're degrading the entire system
+- You teach Future Claude that shortcuts are acceptable if results seem good
+- You break the teaching obligation by demonstrating bad patterns
+- You think tactically ("this task") instead of holistically ("the system")

+**When you complete this checklist:**
+- You maintain system integrity across all touchpoints
+- You teach correct patterns to Future Claude
+- You honor the teaching obligation by demonstrating discipline
+- You think holistically about how this work connects to everything else

+**The goal isn't perfect execution.
+The goal is maintaining system integrity through disciplined process.**

+For deeper understanding of these principles, read the WHY section in `framework_overview.md`.
+That document explains the teaching obligation, the consequence model, and why process adherence is non-negotiable.

+**Now complete your mise en place:**

+---

 ## **File Analysis Requirements**

 ### **1. Current State Understanding**